The SpecterOps Difference

 Industry Experts

-Our team consists of some of the most sought-after industry experts, bringing deep knowledge of adversary tradecraft and years of experience in attack path management and improving detection and response capabilities across both commercial and government sectors.
+Our security team consists of some of the most sought-after industry experts, bringing deep knowledge of adversary tradecraft and years of experience in attack path management and improving threat detection and response capabilities across both commercial and government sectors.

 Community Contributions